-Admitted to the bar in 1993, Kelly’s career included several years in the Construction and Energy team at Simpson Grierson, followed by a stint as a Crown Prosecutor during which he prosecuted over 50 criminal jury trials.
+Admitted to the bar in 1993, Kelly’s career included several years in the Construction and Energy team at a prominent national firm, followed by a stint as a Crown Prosecutor during which he prosecuted over 50 criminal jury trials.
 He then practised in Hong Kong for nine years including five years in the litigation and arbitration team at Linklaters.

 Education